Cynicism, Facts, Food, Giardia, Health, Humor, Medicine, Parasites, Social Commentary, State Fairs

 A Coked-up Wedding

-Our wedding took place on July 7th, 1984, in the basement of Towne House Restaurant in Media, PA.
+Our wedding took place on July 7th, 1984, in the basement of The Towne House Restaurant in Media, PA.
 It was an event that revolved around the usual exchange of vows, ceremonial preaching and Linner (in between lunch and dinner).
 It was exciting, because it gave me the opportunity to have a side helping of Spaghetti Aglio e Olio, for which I developed a taste while bartending at Anna Maria’s in Washington, DC.
 It gave me chills just knowing I would soon partake of the world’s best noodles.
 Being the Groom, special attention was mine.

 As protocol dictates, my Bride and I arrived after everyone else.
 Being late is OK, because we were the beautiful couple.
 Our guests eyed us while descending the staircase, but my attention was directed to the bar, where my twelve-year-old son, Sean, was downing another Coca-Cola, his favorite beverage.
 As a parent, I attempted to regulate the sugar intake of my tots, but in this case, it was too late.
 “Open bar” means infinite Cokes to my son.
 By the time we arrived, he had several, because his drinking could not be monitored.